rija1/bsf/wp-content/plugins/meow-lightbox/readme.txt

 Please have a look at [Meow Lightbox](https://meowapps.com/meow-lightbox/).

 == Changelog ==

+= 5.2.1 (2024/06/28) =
+* Update: Optimized the loading and libs loading.
+* Fix: Many minor issues.
+* Fix: Download link was not using the original image.

 = 5.2.0 (2024/06/15) =
 * Fix: Avoid loading scripts when not needed.